fabianishere/brainfuck/README.markdown

 }
 ```

+## Examples
+Look in the `examples` directory for a large amount of brainfuck examples.

 ## Getting the source
 Download the source code by running the following code in your command prompt:
 ```sh